-HOGFISH, more commonly known as APT10, is an espionage threat group attributed to China that has been heavily targeting Japan and Western organizations since as early as 2009.The malware used in this campaign uncovered by iDefense analysts, is the latest iteration of RedLeaves: a capable RAT that allows the threat group to perform the following actions on a compromised machine:
+HOGFISH, more commonly known as APT10, is an espionage threat group that has been heavily targeting Japan and Western organizations since as early as 2009.The malware used in this campaign uncovered by iDefense analysts, is the latest iteration of RedLeaves: a capable RAT that allows the threat group to perform the following actions on a compromised machine:

 Gather browser usernames and passwords